I tried paper crafting my own Christmas cards—here are my tips

 Something I enjoy doing every now and then is sending out handwritten cards—it’s a really special way to say hello to friends and family.
 During such a socially-distant year, I’ve been looking for ways to stay connected beyond social media and the occasional FaceTime—making and sending cards is one thing I knew the people in my life will appreciate right about now.
 This is why I decided to send Christmas cards out, even to those I live near to but simply cannot hang out with due to the pandemic.

 To start, I tried out a DIY Christmas card kit for beginners from Etsy—which I recommend to anyone wanting to try their crafting skills during the holidays.
-This kit allows you to create beautiful designs through paper folding and cutting, and it includes cards and envelopes, patterned and colored paper, a few templates to follow, and a step-by-step instruction booklet.
+Kits like these allow you to create beautiful designs through paper folding and cutting, and they'll often include cards and envelopes, patterned and colored paper, and a few templates to follow.

-I also picked up a holiday-inspired bundle of crafting accessories from Paper Source that includes 70 flat stickers, a few raised glitter stickers, beautiful cardstock, and some washi tape.
+I also picked up a holiday-inspired bundle of crafting accessories from Paper Source.
 These all made for adorable accents on my DIY cards, not to mention great alternatives to symbols or phrases that may be hard to create with just paper.

 When it comes to paper crafts, there truly is no creative limit.
 Paper crafting ventures beyond card making, encompassing several different forms that can be combined to create artwork, home décor, and more.